oguimbal/jcool-docs/README.md

 If you are a company often involved in conflicts with individuals or other companies, Justice.cool allows you to push new disputes directly from your IT systems or your CRM.

-Justice.cool will take care of the details, will contact your opponents, and will enable you to mediate your issues.

-The system is not invasive and let you choose exactly which functionality you want to use in order to preserve your branding, while ridding you of the complexity of dealing with human interactions.
+The system is not invasive and lets you choose exactly which functionality you want to use in order to preserve your branding, while ridding you of the complexity of dealing with human interactions.

 ### Opponent companies

-If you are a company and would like to ease your users griefs and help them resolve their issues with you, Justice.cool allows you to connect your IT systems in order to be notified if someone wants to start a mediation with your company.
+If you are a company and would like to ease your users griefs and help them resolve their issues with you, Justice.cool allows you to connect your IT systems in order to be notified if someone has a litigation with your company.

 You will be able to completely connect (or even automate) the dispute resolution via your IT sytems, in order to achieve better user satisfaction, at lower costs.